Tropicana Field

 cropped-stadium-insider-transparent-logo

-How to get to Tropicana Field
+How to get to Steinbrenner Field

 We’ll give you three guesses on how best to get to Steinbrenner Field, but you’ll only need one – “car.”
 While other metro areas enjoy zippy, inexpensive, and convenient light rail or subway options, the public transit system in the Tampa Bay region leaves a lot to be desired.
 While there are some workable transit options in certain places, none will get you to Steinbrenner Field easily except for the #32 bus from Tampa International Airport.
 And there’s literally nothing around the ballpark, so walking is out, too.